coglinev3/ansible-bender/README.md

 The [rootless mode](https://github.com/containers/libpod/blob/master/README.md#rootless)
-for Podman requires the [newuidmap](https://github.com/containers/libpod/blob/master/troubleshooting.md#9-newuidmap-missing-when-running-rootless-podman-commands) programs to be installed.
+for Podman requires the [newuidmap](https://github.com/containers/libpod/blob/master/troubleshooting.md#9-newuidmap-missing-when-running-rootless-podman-commands) program to be installed.
 Enterprise Linux 7 (RHEL 7 / CentOS 7) supports this only since version 7.7.

 At the moment Enterprise Linux 8 (RHEL 8 / CentOS 8) shipps with an old version